slavonic/Pochaevsk/README.md

 The commands `make update` and `make update-project-template` update the repository structure and Python dependencies and should be run periodically.

 Google's master repository also had a GitHub workflow for building the fonts in the cloud on push, but this seems to always fail because of incorrect dependencies, so has been disabled.
 Instead, built binaries are stored on GitHub in the `fonts/` directory.

+This font has been added to [Google Fonts](https://fonts.google.com/specimen/Pochaevsk) and is available for use in Google Docs and other cloud-based software.

 ## Features